AlgoMaster Logo

 Contains and Remove follow the same first three steps and stop when they find a match.
 Because well-distributed hashes spread entries evenly across buckets, the average chain length stays close to one, and each operation costs O(1).

-The flow makes it clear where each part of the comparer contract earns its keep.
+The flow makes it clear where each part of the comparer contract matters.
 GetHashCode decides which bucket to look in, so a bad hash distribution sends too many entries to the same bucket and slows everything down.
-Equals decides whether a chain entry is actually the value you're after, so a wrong Equals will either fail to find existing entries (false negatives, leading to duplicates) or wrongly identify unrelated entries as matches (false positives, leading to lost data).
+Equals decides whether a chain entry is the target value, so a wrong Equals will either fail to find existing entries (false negatives, leading to duplicates) or wrongly identify unrelated entries as matches (false positives, leading to lost data).

 When the set fills up, the bucket array resizes.
 The runtime allocates a larger array (typically the next prime above twice the current size), recomputes the bucket index for every existing entry, and copies them into the new array.
 This is the expensive step that capacity pre-sizing avoids.
 After the resize, operations resume at O(1) average.

-The takeaway is that HashSet<T> is a hash table, with all the strengths and trade-offs that implies: blazing fast for the common case, dependent on a reasonable hash distribution, and order-free.
+HashSet<T> is a hash table, with all the strengths and trade-offs that implies: fast for the common case, dependent on a reasonable hash distribution, and order-free.

 Common Patterns